 Make a plan and put it into motion

 Reflect, share your story, and celebrate

-If you need assistance, please contact Jaime Estes at firstname.lastname@example.org and she will be happy to help you!
+If you need assistance, please contact email@example.com and we will be happy to help you!
 Congratulations on making the decision to pursue your Silver Award, the highest honor a Girl Scout Cadette can earn!